saltofthemar/subtxt-ds/README.md

 - `design-tokens-penpot.json`: Formatted for direct import into Penpot design tool
 - `design-tokens-all.json`: A flat structure containing all tokens for use with other tools

-This enables a seamless workflow where you can design in the browser, export to design tools, and then implement the final design back in code.
+This enables a seamless workflow where you can design in the browser, export to design tools, and then implement the final design back into code.

 ## Project Structure